carbon-design-system/carbon/docs/contributing.md

 When you need to make a change, add, commit and push to your branch normally.

-Once all revisiions to your pull request are complete, someone from Design Systems will squash and merge your commits for you.
+Once all revisions to your pull request are complete, someone from Design Systems will squash and merge your commits for you.